false-fox/fortranjs/README.md

 - Security by obscurity 🔒 Hackers and bad actors don't even know fortran, so how are they going to cause data breaches?
 - Complete integration with fortran, allowing dynamic text or code to be executed
 - React like components utilizing fortran-modules
-- The individual pages are compiled into assembly, and the executable is ran when a request is made for that page.

 ## Custom web server
 The custom web server is written in Node.JS, and has custom developer tools, such as: